archi-contribs/database-plugin/v2/test/README.md

 ## Changes from the version 2.0.7b:
 * *Import components:*
-  * Added documentation column to help distinguish components having the same name
+  * Added documentation column in the table to help distinguish components having the same name
   * Added tootip with properties to help distinguish components having the same name
-  * Add popup message during the import as it may take some time
+  * Add message during the import as it may take some time
-  * The import can now be undone / redone
+  * Imports can now be undone / redone
   * A label now explains that the icons can be selected on the import element window
+  * Classes to import are pre-selectionned depending on the folder where the components will be imported to
   * The categories can now be clicked to select/un-select the whole category
-  * It is now possible to get history from folders and views
+  * It is now possible to import (merge) models
-  * The components are now imported in the selected folder
-  * The class of the selected folder is pre-selected
   * Introduce new "template" import mode that mixes copy and shared mode
-  * Possibility to import a whole model into another one (merge models)

 * *Import model:*
   * A context menu entry allowin got import a model has been added when no model is selected